sonwabo/public-library/README.md

 ## Public Library Management System

 ### Introduction
-This project is a Public Library Management System implemented using Spring Boot, Hibernate, MapStruct, H2 Database, and Swagger.
+This project is a Public Library Management System implemented using Spring Boot, Hibernate, MapStruct, PostgreSQL, H2 Database, and Swagger.
 It provides a RESTful API for managing books and libraries in a public library system.

 ### Features
 - **Book Management**: CRUD operations for managing books including creation, retrieval, updating, and deletion.